PROFESSIONAL DEVELOPMENT TEACHING OPPORTUNITIES

 The Next Generation Science Standards (NGSS) provide opportunities and guidelines for creating innovative resources to teach and learn important components of middle and high school Earth Science courses.
 Earth2Class provides several formats to explore the three dimensions of the NGSS, current State Standards, and cutting-edge research at LDEO through strategies that help you develop effective curriculum materials for your classes.

 No aspect of the Earth System affects everybody everyday more than does weather, and changes in global climate pose some of the greatest challenges to people and societies in this century.
-Available in an online-only version during Fall 2017 and on-campus or online-only in Summer 2018..
-In the summer, this workshop offers opportunities to begin development of examples of new, NGSS-based approaches to teaching these topics in middle and high school courses.
+This workshop offers opportunities to begin development of examples of new, NGSS-based approaches to teaching these topics in middle and high school courses.
 Workshop sessions are based at the Lamont Campus of Columbia University in Palisades, NY, and the American Museum of Natural History.
 Special talks from LDEO scientists will give insights into cutting-edge research about key problems in these topics.
 This institute is a component of the Earth2Class Workshops for Teachers.

 Minerals, rocks, and resources are key components of any Earth Science course, but adoption of NGSS-based approaches to teaching offers new challenges for curriculum design.
-Available in an online-only version during Spring 2017 and on-campus or online-only in Summer 2018.
-During the summer, this workshop offers opportunities to begin development of examples of new approaches to learn about these Earth materials that incorporate engineering and technology practices, cross-cutting patterns, and the Nature of Science.
-Workshop sessions will be based at the Lamont Campus of Columbia University in Palisades, NY, with field trips to the Sterling Hill Mining Museum in Ogdensburg, NY, and the American Museum of Natural History in New York City.
+This workshop offers opportunities to begin development of examples of new approaches to learn about these Earth materials that incorporate engineering and technology practices, cross-cutting patterns, and the Nature of Science.
+Workshop sessions will be based at the Lamont Campus of Columbia University in Palisades, NY, with field trips to the Sterling Hill Mining Museum in Ogdensburg, NJ, and the American Museum of Natural History in New York City.
 This institute is a component of the Earth2Class Workshops for Teachers.

 Workshops Developed for NYS Master Teachers